 Check out this list of children’s books that help teach all the elements of art!
 There are some great books on color and color mixing!

 Color Mixing with Play-Doh

 While Play-Doh isn’t good for art with longevity it is a great tool for demonstrating color mixing.
 This Play-Doh assortment has perfect primary colors magenta, turquoise, and yellow for color mixing.
 Each child got two primary colors at a time and experimented with what happens when they are mixed in different amounts.
-And lots of kids then made some beautiful browns by mixing all their colors together.
+After kids have had time to see what happens when they mix pairs of primary color set your students loose to mix their colors anyway they want!
+The kids made some beautiful browns by mixing all their colors together.

 You’ve got these wet little wads of awesome color.
 Now what?
 Let ’em dry, at least for a little bit.
-All that color that’s swimming around needs to settle down before you unfold them.
+It’s so tempting to unfold them right away.
+But when they’re wet the coffee filters are super fragile and all that color that’s swimming around needs to settle down before you unfold them.

 It takes a couple hours for them to dry, overnight is even better!

 These radial designs coffee filters are an exercise in color mixing but they are also an easy cheat to a tie dyed look.
 Display them as is or go another step and incorporate them into a collage, a weaving, or make a colorful snowflake!